citizenlabsgr/community/governance/stacks/board_decisions.md

-These are initial notes:

-Under what circumstances should board vote:
+These are designed to provide cursory guidelines for when board votes are required to address organizational concerns.

+The board should be consulted:
-* As dictated in bylaws (e.g. new board members, ammendments, election of officers).
+* as dictated in the bylaws (e.g. new board members, ammendments, election of officers);
+* establishing a budget;
-* Establishing a budget / reviewing financial reports.
+* reviewing and approving financial reports;
-* Expenditures above a threshold / two signatures above a threshold.
-* Dispute resolution.
+* all expenditures above $100;
+* resolving inter-member disputes;
-* Contractually binding the organization to any person or party.
+* contractually binding the organization to any person or party; and
-* Adopting or adjusting policies and procedures.
+* adopting or adjusting policies and procedures.

-When is it not appropriate:
+The chairman and/or executive team may take action without a board vote in cases including, but not limited to:
+* conversing with potential partners, interested parties, or exploring future opportunities provided the organization is not contractually bound;
-* Expenditures within budget and below threshold.
+* expenses or reimbursements within budget and below $100; and

-Chairman's report.

-If in any doubt ask the board.
+* standard day-to-day business (e.g. scheduling meetings, hosting hack nights).

+If there is doubt in the appropriateness of taking action without a board vote, please bring it to the board's attention.